 To gain a wider perspective of your values, consider the following:

 If your values counter your established goals, consider altering your goal to one that is related to, but still maintains, your core values.
-Once you are clear about your own values, you are in a better position to decide on an appropriate career goal.
+Once you're clear about your own values, you may be in a better position to decide on an appropriate career goal.

 Another key stage in developing your vision statement is to decide how your personal abilities and beliefs can solve problems.
 Identify what potential issues you may encounter in your career and determine how your skills and attributes make a positive impact.